MojoLover/minimal-mistakes/_posts/System analysis and design/first_class.md

-## this is first class of system analysis and design
+## this is the first class of system analysis and design